jegtnes/jegtnes-static/content/portfolio/sassxsw.md

 priority: 3
 ---

-# Post-preprocessing: When using Sass isn't the best solution

 At the local web meetup SassxSW in July 2015, I gave a brief 15-minute talk on when you might want to consider avoiding the use of Sass, and what you should use instead.

 [Watch the video on YouTube](https://www.youtube.com/watch?v=FuYbSTKVFo4).